mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 for flow forwarding mode is further discussed below in
 {{flow-address-selection}}.
-For Tunnel Mode, the proxy determine if the proposed IP address per IP-Version and IP-Address headers is possible to use if included, else selects a otherwise unusued address from its pool.
+For Tunnel Mode, the proxy determine if the proposed IP address per IP-Version and IP-Address headers is possible to use if included, else selects a otherwise unused address from its pool.
 For tunnel mode the IP selector for incoming traffic for this HTTP Connection and Stream ID is simply the IP destination address.